Johnsonbros/ZEKEapp/replit.md

 ## Overview

-ZEKE AI is a mobile companion app built with Expo/React Native that serves as a unified dashboard for AI wearable devices (Omi and Limitless).
-The app provides conversation memory capture, natural language search across lifelogs, and an AI chat assistant.
+ZEKE AI is a mobile companion app built with Expo/React Native that serves as an always-on extension of the main ZEKE web application on a dedicated mobile device (Google Pixel 8).
+The app provides quick access to daily essentials (calendar, tasks, grocery list), conversation memory capture from AI wearables, and an AI chat assistant.
 It follows a dark-themed design with gradient accents and supports iOS, Android, and web platforms.

+**Key Concept**: Mobile handles native device features (voice input, location, notifications), while the ZEKE web server handles data persistence, AI processing, and complex features.

 ## User Preferences